PKhosravi-CityTech/LightCNNRad-DepthNet/README.md

 ## About the Project

-In this project, we introduce two CNN architectures, **LightCnnRad** and **DepthNet**, designed to optimize computational efficiency while maintaining high performance.
+In this project, we introduce two CNN architectures, **LightCNNRad** and **DepthNet**, designed to optimize computational efficiency while maintaining high performance.
 These novel architectures are tailored specifically for radiological image analysis.
 Key highlights include:

 - **Performance:** Comparable performance to the more complex pre-trained VGG-16 models.
 - **Efficiency:** Significant reductions in computational complexity.